DKeen0123/bank/README.md

 My account object was now responsible for too much, and so to adhere to the single responsibility principle I decided to move the statement responsibility into a separate class.

 this new 'Statement' class initializes with an array that has transactions pushed into it by the Account class whenever a user deposits or withdraws.
 It has the functionality to print these transaction array objects into a readable format.

+I then refactored further, as I realised that the account class still had 2 responsibilities: updating the balance and adding/subtracting logic.
+So i created a calculator class that did this instead.

 ## Closing thoughts